ForrestKnight/DreamLister/README.md

 # What I Learned

 * Core Data (Entities, Attributes, Relationships)
-* Fetch images & information using NSFetchedResultsController
+* Fetch and display images & information using NSFetchedResultsController